-- properties of the transfer function (image in, ADUs out) of the end-to-end system (telescope, camera, IR detector system including associated controllers, etc.) so that instrumental signature can be removed from the data.
+- properties of the transfer function of the end-to-end system (telescope, camera, IR detector system including associated controllers, etc.) so that instrumental signature can be removed from the data.
 As VISTA has a wide field of view, particular attention must be paid to variations of the transfer function across the field; - photometric zero points and extinction coefficients corresponding to the images.
-The expected accuracy is a few percent. - astrometric distortions of the images; the nominal astrometric calibration is based on the 2MASS PSC.
-2MASS astrometry is derived from direct calibration to TYCHO2, and it is in the ICRS system (note thatthis requires RADECSYS = ICRS in the FITS headers).
+The expected accuracy is a few percent. - astrometric distortions of the images; the nominal astrometric calibration is based on the 2MASS Point Source Catalog.
+2MASS astrometry is derived from direct calibration to TY-CHO2, and it is in the ICRS system (note that this requires RADECSYS = ICRS in the FITS headers).
 It is known to have average systematic errors smaller than ~100 mas and RMS errors smaller than ~100 mas, for all point sources with S/N>10. - generating Quality Control measurements for monitoring the instrument health and performance, and the weather conditions; for example, the FWHM of the stellar images verifies the instrument alignment, the quality of the AO correction, and the seeing conditions.

-Generally, obtaining the necessary calibrations is responsibility of the Science Operations Department.
-The users can only submit OBs for: (i) photometric standard star observations, and (ii) observations of astrometric fields.
+Generally, obtaining the necessary calibrations is a responsibility of the Science Operations Department.
+The users can only submit OBs for: (i) photometric standard star observations, (ii) observations of astrometric fields, and (iii) illumination correction, if they request taking additional calibration data, more frequently than envisioned by the calibration plan (see Table 11).
 We list here the rest of the calibrations for completeness only.

-The photometric observations will be tagged as calibration by the data flow system, according to the key words written in the fits header by the template.
+The photometric standard star observations will be tagged as calibration by the data flow system, according to the keywords written in the fits header by the template.
 The astrometric fields will be tagged as science data.
-The pipeline will provide astrometric solution for them as for all other science frames, based on the 2MASS.
+The pipeline will provide an astrometric solution for them as for all other science frames, based on the 2MASS.

-6.10.1 Instrument signature removal
+7.8.1 Instrument signature removal

 The aim of these calibrations is to provide pawprints as though taken with a perfect camera, which produces a photometrically linear, evenly illuminated, though sparsely sampled, reproduction of the sky, free of any instrument and detector defects.
-The calibration cascade is shown in Figure 16, and details of the individual calibrations are summarized in Table 7.
-Note that all calibrations must be repeated after instrument intervention, regardless of the age of the last calibrations.
+The calibration cascade is shown in Figure 16, and details of the individual calibrations are summarized in Table 11.
+Note that all calibrations must be repeated after an instrument intervention, regardless of the age of the last calibrations.
 The raw output of all calibrations are one or more fits files.
 They are processed by the corresponding pipeline recipes to produce either FITS file products, or systems of calibration coefficients.
 Calibration data:

-- (1) Reset Frames measure the variation of the reset pedestal over the period between two exposures.
-Therefore, the calibration is a Reset-Read sequence taken with the minimum DIT plus the 5-8 sec overheads during which the IRACE processes an integration and starts the next one.
-A typical sequence might be $5\times10\,\mathrm{sec}$ exposures.
+(1) Reset Frames measure the variation of the reset pedestal over the period between two exposures.
+Therefore, the calibration is a Reset-Read sequence taken with the minimum DIT plus the $5-8\,\text{sec}$ overheads during which the IRACE processes an integration and starts the next one.
+A typical sequence might be $5\times10\,\text{sec}$ exposures.
 Note that this is different from a dark frame, which consists of a Reset-Read-Read sequence where the output is the difference of the two reads.
 The aim here is to map the effect of the reset and to trace any drift of the pixel level after a reset, so each new reset frame is compared with a historical one from a database to detect changes.
-The pipeline outputs is a variance with respect to the "standard" frame (a QC parameter). - (2) Dark-Current Frames are dark frames taken with increasing DITs, used to measure the detector dark current by fitting a median slope to dark values versus DIT for each pixel, to produce a dark-current map.
-The range of DITs starts at MINDIT, and finishing at a large value, depending only on the available time for this calibration.
-The pipeline outputs calculates an array of detector dark currents for each individual pixel (a QC parameter).
+The pipeline outputs is a variance with respect to the "standard" frame (a QC parameter).